-You could be looking at the rest of this website thinking "this is a bit girly, isn't it?" or "There are so many words!"
+You could be looking at the rest of this website thinking "this is a bit wordy, isn't it?"
 You may be right.
 Below is a summary of what you may want to know.

 How can Suzi help me?